 If you are planning to use it when you are out-and-about and you want to stay connected, then you have three choices:

-Option 1) You might want to get one with built in mobile Internet (3G/4G).
-The price of the tablet is usually around £60-110 more expensive than the WiFi only equivalent and you will need to get a mobile data subscription or pay-as-you-go for it to work.
+Option 1) You might want to get one with built in mobile Internet (4G/5G).
+The price of the tablet is usually around £50-130 more expensive than the WiFi only equivalent, for example, an Apple iPad with WiFi only costs £329* where as an Apple iPad with WiFi + mobile Internet (WiFi+Cellular) costs £459*, a Samsung Galaxy Tab A7 with WiFi only costs £179* where as the same tablet with WiFi + mobile Internet (WiFi+LTE) costs £229*.
+Don't forget you will also need to get a mobile data subscription or pay-as-you-go for it to work.

 Option 2) If you have a smartphone with a decent data plan, a cheaper alternative is to share the mobile data connection from your smartphone to your non-mobile Internet enabled tablet over WiFi or Bluetooth (called Tethering or Personal Hotspot).
 The downside is that you will be asking your smartphone to do a bit more work and it will run out of juice (battery power) sooner, actually much sooner.

-Option 3) You can get a 4G portable WiFi router from many of the mobile network providers.
+Option 3) You can get a 4G portable WiFi router (with 5G on the horizon) from many of the mobile network providers.
 With this gadget, you can connect all your devices to it via WiFi.
 Similar to option 1, you will need to get a mobile data subscription or pay-as-you-go for it to work.

 If you want to carry a smaller and lighter tablet with you, then you might want to consider the 7" or 8" equivalent.
 For example, if you like the Apple iPad, you can get the smaller iPad mini.
 It does the same thing, but in a smaller screen and a lighter package.
-The latest model is iPad mini 4 and 128GB version starts from £399 (Apple Store).
-If you prefer Samsung’s premium tablets, then there is the Samsung Galaxy Tab Active 2.
-Certainly many other brands offer a similar choice too such as the Amazon Fire HD8.
+The latest model is the iPad mini (2019) and 64GB version starts from £399* (Apple Store).
+If you prefer Samsung’s premium tablets, then there is the Samsung Galaxy Tab Active 3.
+Certainly many other brands offer a similar choice too such as the Amazon Fire HD 8.

 If you're not planning to travel with it a lot, then we would recommend getting one with a 10 inch or larger screen.
 The larger screen makes it a nicer experience.
 And all our customers agree too!